comunica/Article-SSWS2020-AMF/content/evaluation.md

 <img src="img/experiments/delay/plot_bgp_c.svg" alt="Effect of bandwidth on BGP AMF (C)" class="plot_c">
 </center>
 <figcaption markdown="block">
-Query evaluation times for the BGP-based AMF algorithm show a speedup with increased bandwidth.
+When the BGP-based AMF algorithm is used, query evaluation times decrease with increased bandwidth.
 </figcaption>
 </figure>

-MVS: Suggestion: review the caption to directly say what is shown.
-I rewrote Fig 6. to illustrate.
-{:.todo}

 [](#plot_delay_none), [](#plot_delay_triple) and [](#plot_delay_bgp) show the effects of different bandwidths on query evaluation times over different algorithms.
-We observe that when not using AMF, or using the triple-level AMF algorithm, lower bandwidths lead to higher query evaluation times, but higher bandwidths do not keep reducing evaluation times.
+We observe that when not using AMF, or using the triple-level AMF algorithm, lower bandwidths lead to higher query evaluation times.

-MVS: sentence above is not clear
-{:.todo}
+However, when bandwidths become much higher, query evaluation times decrease at a lower rate.

-In contrast, the BGP-level AMF algorithm continiously becomes faster when bandwidth increases.
+In contrast, the BGP-level AMF algorithm continuously becomes faster when bandwidth increases.

-MVS: only now it became clear that 'different bandwidths' means you are speeding up the network, I'd make it more clear in the beginning.
-{:.todo}

 We do not measure any significant impact of bandwidth on both non-AMF usage and triple-level AMF usage (_p-values: 0.2905, 0.2306_), so we reject [Hypothesis 4.1](#hypo-bandwidth-1).
 For BGP-level AMF, we measure a significant impact (_p-value: 0.0028_), which accepts [Hypothesis 4.2](#hypo-bandwidth-2).
 This shows that _if_ BGP-level AMF is used,